darmes/MobiusCTB/README.md

 Release Notes
 v.
 1.0    Initial Release
 v.
 1.1    Customizable Turn Icons
+v.
+1.2    Beastiary Expansion Added

 Introduction
 This script overhauls the default battle system and replaces it with a "CTB" system similar to Final Fantasy Tactics and Final Fantasy X.